-Youth Radio reported on T.M in 2017.
+YR reported on T.M in 2017.
 As part of our story, T.M. prepared a statement in which she delivered a message to students and schools.

 “My message is simple,” she wrote.
 “It is your job to keep students safe.
 When a student comes forward and reports an assault, school officials must step up, provide support and take the report seriously.”

-Part 3: The Race Question
+3: The Race Question

-NOT LONG AFTER our story on student victims of sexual violence aired, the #metoo movement hit, and suddenly the whole country was reckoning with the trauma and injustice of sexual harassment.
+Not long after our story on student victims of sexual violence aired, the #metoo movement hit, and suddenly the whole country was reckoning with the trauma and injustice of sexual harassment.
 For many of my female friends and me, #metoo gripped us with an almost physical force.
 During the day, we sat at our desks and watched the display of one disgraced man after another.
 At night, we met and recalled our own harassers.
 For a while there, practically every conversation circled back to sexual harassment.